 The Danger of Suicide: Responding to Students in Distress

-Suicide is the third leading cause of death among 15 to 24 year olds in the U.S as reported by The National Insitute of Mental Health.
+Suicide is reported to be the second leading cause of death of college aged students and is the third leading cause of death among 15 to 24 year olds in the U.S as reported by The National Insitute of Mental Health.
 Suicide claims more lives each year in the U.S. than homicide.
 In a national survey of college students, 9.5% reported thinking seriously about suicide and 1.5% reported having made a suicide attempt as reported by the Jed Foundation.

 Suicide Risk Factors